 3. Choose & order curriculum for your VBS

 I’ve written a whole article on How To Choose A Vacation Bible School Curriculum.
 This is an important step, because not all VBS themes will fit every church situation.
 Like everything, it’s better to start early and get the materials in hand ASAP.
 Most publishers include a very helpful guide to planning Bible school at your church.
-If you need more help finding the right curriculum, you can read my Vacation Bible School Curriculum Reviews.
+If you need more help finding the right curriculum, you can read my Vacation Bible School planning guides.

 4. Create a rotation schedule and room assignment chart